Anwen747/weatherbit-weather-card/README.md

 3. Add the card definition:  There are required / optional and flag entries.

 Required entries must be present in your configuration.
 The card will not work at all if any of these lines are missing.
+The current_conditions entity will have a name specific to your location.
 The sensors for forecast high temperatures, forecast low temperatures, and entity summaries are created with template sensors (see below).

 (Day 1 forecast data for Weatherbit is the for current day.
 The card as shown uses the current day as the first forecast day.
 If you prefer to have the first forecast day show tomorrow's data, change the sensors accordingly.)